Oklahoma State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have scored at least 56.5 points just twice this season.
+- Oklahoma State has combined with its opponents to put up more than 56.5 points only twice this year.

-- Texas Tech's games have gone over 56.5 points in six of 10 chances this season.

-- Saturday's total is 9.3 points lower than the two team's combined 65.8 points per game average.
+- The combined points per game average of the two teams, 65.8, is 9.3 points greater than Saturday's over/under.

 Oklahoma State Stats and Trends

-- This season, the Cowboys have two against the spread wins in three games as a favorite of 10.5 points or more.
+- The Cowboys have been favored by 10 points or more three times this season and have covered the spread in two of them.

-- Oklahoma State has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).
+- Oklahoma State's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

 - When Oklahoma State records more than 33.5 points, it is 2-0 against the spread and 2-0 overall.

-- When Oklahoma State totals more than 406.9 yards, the team is 4-0 against the spread and 4-0 overall.
+- Oklahoma State is 4-0 against the spread and 4-0 overall when the team churns out over 406.9 yards.

-- This year, the Cowboys have turned the ball over 12 times, while the Red Raiders have forced 12.
+- The Cowboys have 12 giveaways this season, while the Red Raiders have 12 takeaways .

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.